 - Find the following lines: define (‘DB_NAME’, ‘database-name’); define (‘DB_USER’, ‘database-username’); now define (‘DB_PASSWORD’, ‘database-password’); define (‘DB_HOST’, ‘localhost’); check whether the information is correct.
 You can find the database name, login, and password in the hosting control panel.

-- Save the changes and upload the file to the server, apply its replacement.
+- Save the changes and upload the file to the server, applying its replacement.

 - Try to open the website again.